 Muharram is one of the two most important events on the Islamic calendar.
 Muharram is actually the first month of the Muslim calendar.
 But the actual dates change from year to year because Islam follows the lunar calendar.
 Some people are of the opinion that Muharram is the most important event on the Islamic calendar just after Ramadan.
 The entire month is holy, but the tenth day, which is also called “the day of Ashura” is particularly important.

-In 2016, the holy month of Muharram would commence from Saturday 1st October and it will last till Monday 31st October.
-However because in the Islamic calender, a holiday begins on the sunset of the previous day, observing Muslims will celebrate Muharram on the sunset of Friday 30 September.
+In 2017, the holy month of Muharram would commence from Thursday 21st September and it will last till Thursday 19th October.
 Dates may, however, vary in various countries and also in India depending upon the moon sighting.

 The Muslims believe that Allah Ta’ala created heaven, earth, and twelve months of the year.
 He then declared four of these months to be sacred – Zhul-Qa`dah, Zhul Hijjah, Muharram and Rajab.
 Sanctity of these four months is thus observed in the Shari’ah.